howdyband/makerteens/courses.md

 Students are encouraged to take all of the following courses in this year of collegial team building under consistent mentorship of a single teacher.
 However, due to issues of credit recovery in order to stay on track for graduation, a student may exchange out of up to half of the following classes, but must retain commitment to the Tiny house construction, and parental involvement.

+To increase individualized learning and promote an active classroom, classes are "flipped".
+Students access concise background lectures online  as homework, to demonstrate skills in the classroom.
+For example, a student will view shop safety videos at home, preparing to pass the safety quiz in the shop.
+Websites provided by the Maker Teacher may include: PsychologyLectures.com, WritEnglish.com, MakerBand.com, LearnSTEAM.com, and others.

 Need motivation?
 When a person “falls in love”, they feel like doing all they can for the beloved.
 Love songs are full of sacrificial hyperbole and Herculean effort to demonstrate boundless love.
-Rather than wait for that to happen, each student, each hour, actively packages their life as a gift the yet unknown spouse... grandchildren....
+Rather than wait for that to happen, each student, each hour, actively packages their life as a gift for that yet unknown spouse... grandchild.... by doing their best in school today.

 **Tiny House**